 She felt the vibration of the footsteps before she heard them.
 He’d finished making himself a Mexican breakfast plate from her kitchen’s perpetual lukewarm banquet, walking past the six chairs at the kitchen island, three at the bar, four further away, and one angled toward the front door.
-Not to mention members of this family enjoyed watching the fridge while they ate.
+It would’ve been odd even if members of this family didn’t enjoy watching the fridge while they ate.
 He’d positioned himself so he could watch her.
 He knew.
 She cast him a ticcy smile in a way she hoped was comforting.
 The TV asked Claudia if she could please tune in to this network 12 hours from now to catch a different show.

 “And so like as that suggests, it doesn’t matter how good or how complicated the trap the coyote sets up is, because all the roadrunner has to do is just do something insultingly simple to get past it?
 And the roadrunner has this smirk on his face because he knows exactly what he’s doing?”